ung0v/ai-sdk-v5-crash-course/exercises/08-agents-and-workflows/08.02-streaming-custom-data-to-the-frontend/problem/readme.md

 - [ ] Update the API to use `streamText` instead of `generateText` for the first draft and evaluation

-- [ ] Create a `createUIMessageStream` to manage the writing of messages and data parts.
+- [ ] Use the `writer.write()` method to add custom data parts to the stream as they're generated.
 Check the [reference material](/exercises/99-reference/99.05-custom-data-parts-stream-to-frontend/explainer/readme.md) to understand how to do this.

-- [ ] Use the `writer.write()` method to add custom data parts to the stream as they're generated

 - [ ] Ensure that all the data parts are written with consistent ids.
 Check out the [reference material](/exercises/99-reference/99.06-custom-data-parts-id-reconciliation/explainer/readme.md) to understand how to do this.